avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 Since an Avocado test inherits from :class:`unittest.TestCase`, you can use all the assertion methods that its parent.

-The code example bellow uses :meth:`assertEqual
+The code example below uses :meth:`assertEqual
 <unittest.TestCase.assertEqual>`, :meth:`assertTrue
 <unittest.TestCase.assertTrue>` and :meth:`assertIsInstace
 <unittest.TestCase.assertIsInstance>`::